miketronic/Desolation/README.md

 ## Introduction

 ### V4
 I wanted something more for the masses, so the board can accomodate MX or Choc V1 switches (unsure of V2, will test - I've learned that the center post is larger).
 As such, it can use any MX or Choc switches and you're not stuck using CFX spaced keycaps (oh how I love their compactness though :) ).
+The 5-ways are hidden in a base to hide the ugly and a cap that feels good for the four directions and the press down.

   The silkscreen is AI generated using Fotor.com paid subscription with the Neonpunk style.
 The prompt was "looking down the street of a desolate city".
 It took roughly 40 tries to get the image I chose.

 ### V3